How I underwent and am undergoing it

 I definitely do not only do myself good when traveling.
 It is however one of the rare activities that I can truly accomplish despite my illness.
 My health strongly encourages me to go do a lot of walking, not using computer too much, not talking too much, etc. Sitting in a bus, a train or an airplane is not completely restful but I am able to undertake it even if not feeling well.

 During my childhood I had been identified as dyslexic and slightly color blind, but nothing more.
 I wanted to understand why this is like that.
-The most important thing I learned is that I probably have the "Attention Deficit and Hyperactivity Disorder" (ADHD).
+The most important item I have since learned is that I probably have the "Attention Deficit and Hyperactivity Disorder" (ADHD).
 I learned about it at the age of 39 by visiting someone that had analyzed me during my childhood.
 ADHD was not yet known (or not well known) and so this was not brought forward.

 What I have lived has contributed to help me fundamentally understand how complex mankind is and how differently we are all made.
 It means so much to me based on everything I have learned from it that I do not exclude to one day write a book about this.
 No worries it will be a short book, I do not have the energy to write a long one ;-) I am already quite sure that I will call it "Happiness; Live YOUR Life and respect other peoples lives".